tbrowder/Spreadsheets/README.md

 AUTHOR
 ======

-Tom Browder <tom.browder@gmail.com>
+Tom Browder <tbrowder@acm.org>

 COPYRIGHT AND LICENSE
 =====================

-Copyright 2020 Tom Browder
+Copyright &#x00A9; 2020-2022 Tom Browder

-This library is free software; you can redistribute it and/or modify it under the Artistic License 2.0.
+This library is free software; you may redistribute it or modify it under the Artistic License 2.0.